-The buzz surrounding Kingston, NY, is positively palpable these days.
-Tucked within the Hudson Valley about 90 miles north of New York City, this hip and historic city-in-the-country is in the midst of boom times, with streams of artists pouring in, creative entrepreneurial ventures taking shape, and government funding on city improvement projects being funneled in by the millions.
+Tucked within the Hudson Valley about 90 miles north of New York City, Kingston is in the midst of boom times, with streams of artists pouring in, creative entrepreneurial ventures taking shape, and government funding on city improvement projects being funneled in by the millions.
 It’s an exciting wave of revitalization, fueled by the contagious enthusiasm of locals and built upon the diverse architectural bones of nearly four centuries of settlement that reveals a pocket of fascinating history for every shiny new hot spot du jour.

 Boutique Hop in Uptown Kingston

-Uptown Kingston (aka the Stockade District) presents a stroll-worthy span of eclectic mom-and-pop shops and eateries, tattoo parlors and bars, and yoga studios and historic sites galore.
+Uptown Kingston (aka the Stockade District) presents a stroll-worthy span of eclectic mom-and-pop shops, eateries, tattoo parlors, bars, yoga studios and historic sites galore.

 Foodies might dip into Bluecashew Kitchen Homestead for kitchenware and cooking classes, or stock up on locally sourced fare from Duo Pantry.
-Design hawks will appreciate the stylish home goods at Exit Nineteen; the arts set flock to Catskill Art & Office Supply; fashionistas will find inspiration at clothiers Lovefield Vintage or Hamilton & Adams; and gift-givers are sure to turn up that perfect something at accessories/gift shop Bop to Tottom.
+Design hawks will appreciate the stylish home goods at Exit Nineteen; artists flock to Catskill Art & Office Supply; fashionistas will find inspiration at clothiers Lovefield Vintage or Hamilton & Adams; and gift-givers are sure to turn up that perfect something at quirky boutique Bop to Tottom.

 Soak Up History in the Stockade District